lastweek/lastweek.github.io/docs/notes/trace.md

     Dynamic means we added our tracing code when system is running, like ftrace and kprobe.
     `2)` __Do stuff within callback.__ All of them provide some sort of handling.
 But eBPF is the most extensive one.
-  - `ftrace`, `kprobe`, and `perf_event` implements the callback facilities.
+  - For example, `ftrace`, `kprobe`, and `perf_event` include the callback facilities, although they are not just limited to this.
-    For example, ftrace has the `call mount` way to do callback on function invocation. kprobe dynamically patch instructions and to do callback within exception handlers.
+    `ftrace` has the `call mount` way to do callback on every single function invocation.
+    `kprobe` dynamically patch instructions and to do callback within exception handlers.
+    `perf_event` can let CPU fire NMI interrupt.
+Those are all mechanisms to catch perf data.
   - The blog from Julia explains it well: [Linux tracing systems & how they fit together](https://jvns.ca/blog/2017/07/05/linux-tracing-systems/)

 `ftrace`: